mohammadsalari/SolvedTests/README.md

 # SolvedTests
-This repository contains the answer of problems solved by me.
-The URL of each problem is given in the first line of the corresponding file.
+This repository contains the answer of problems solved by me.\n The URL of each problem is given in the first line of the corresponding file.